Dick DeBartolo: Career

 DeBartolo was also a writer for several TV game shows, beginning with Barry-Enright before moving on to Goodson-Todman.
 DeBartolo was on the staff of the original Match Game in 1962, when the show was cancelled by NBC.
 In what were supposed to be the final weeks of the program, DeBartolo is credited with coming up with the silly and suggestive style of questions that the show is remembered for, which led to improved ratings and an "un-cancellation" that kept the show on the air.
 At the same time, DeBartolo cast several of the show's panelists and guests in his own 8mm film comedies, which he shot on the studio's rooftop.
 A rare public showing of those films was held in a Manhattan hotel ballroom in 1964.

 DeBartolo told Game Show Network in 2006 that when Match Game moved its production west to Los Angeles in the 1970s, he stayed in New York and mailed in his questions to the Match Game staff in Los Angeles.
 The 1973 West Coast-based version ran for nine more years on CBS and in syndication, with DeBartolo as a long-distance contributor; even writing questions for the Match Game-Hollywood Squares Hour on NBC and the 1990 revival on ABC.
-Besides his experience on the Match Game, DeBartolo served as creative consultant on other Goodson-Todman game shows, such as Tattletales and What's My Line.
+Besides his experience on Match Game, DeBartolo served as creative consultant on other Goodson-Todman game shows, such as Tattletales and What's My Line.
 In 1971, he was able to induce Mad publisher William M. Gaines to appear on To Tell the Truth as himself.
 However, all four panelists failed to pick out the real Gaines.
 After stumping the panel, Gaines jokingly denied knowing DeBartolo.
 After the episode, panelist Kitty Carlisle told DeBartolo, "I never figured it was him.
 I mean, look at the way he's dressed.
 I was looking for someone who ran a very successful magazine, so I thought it couldn't be him!"

 DeBartolo's book, Good Days and Mad: A Hysterical Tour Behind the Scenes at Mad Magazine (1994), traces his first 30 years at Mad and details his friendship with publisher William Gaines.
 Featuring contributions from other Mad writers and artists, the book recounts memorable anecdotes, notably the ascent that DeBartolo, Gaines, and Gaines' wife Annie once made through the arm of the Statue of Liberty.

 DeBartolo was also the author of numerous non-reprint Mad paperbacks, including MAD-vertising, MAD Murders the Movies, and The MAD Book of Sex, Violence, and Home Cooking.
 DeBartolo also scripted several of Don Martin's "Captain Klutz" adventures, which appeared in Martin's series of paperbacks.